crate/crate-pricing-calculator/README.md

 ## How to submit

-Please take a `git diff` of all your changes and send them to us in a Github Gist (private).
+Please take a `git diff` of all your changes and send them to us in a GitHub Gist (private) or by email.

 Please **do not** open pull requests against this repo.
 Doing so will immediately invalidate your assignment.
 Sorry.